-Moksananda (Michael Perkin) is a painter and maker of images living just outside Valencia, Spain.
+Moksananda is an English painter and maker of images living just outside Valencia, Spain, where he has lived for 35 years.
 He is largely self-taught, though he studied drawing with Gaia Art Academy in Valencia and painting with Barry John Raybould at the Virtual Art Academy.
 He also studied film making with New York based Lights Film School.
+In 2019 he had his first solo exhibition in Barcelona.
+In 2021 he studied under American Abstract Expressionist painter Ty Nathan Clark and was accepted into the Manchester 2020 VR Group exhibition.
+His work has been featured on webpages and used on book covers.

 In 1985 he was ordained into the Triratna Buddhist Order and later founded the Valencia Buddhist Centre in Spain.
-For 30 years he worked and travelled extensively in the hispanic world, teaching and supporting others on the Buddhist path, and ordaining others into Triratna.
+For over 30 years he worked and travelled extensively in the hispanic world, teaching and supporting others on the Buddhist path while deepening his own practice and understanding.
+He has given hundreds of talks, classes and retreats to people from all walks of life and ages, and been a friend to many.

 Dedicated now full-time to painting and image making, his life as a meditator and practising Buddhist feed into his work.
 His paintings are held in private collections in Spain, Mexico, the UK, Cyprus and Holland.